uncenter/purr/README.md

 - List userstyles that do not have `icon` defined.

   ```
-  purr userstyles query has --icon --not --list
+  purr userstyles query has --icon --not
   ```

 #### `init`